Self-Improving Loops for Visual Robotic Planning: Method

 Prior work~\citep{luo2025solving} has investigated how in-domain demonstration data can best be integrated with large-scale pretrained video models for generalizable visual planning; in this work we leverage similar insights to successfully integrate on-the-fly experience into visual planners for iterative self-improvement.
 Inverse Probabilistic Adaptation~\citep{luo2025solving, yang2023probabilistic} (IPA) is a training-free approach that adapts generally pretrained text-to-video models for domain-specific video generation.
 To perform adaptation, the score predicted by an in-domain video model $\epsilon_{\theta}$ trained on a small sample of demonstrations is composed with the score prediction of a web-scale pretrained model $\epsilon_{\text{general}}$ during the sampling procedure, as depicted in the function below:

 where $\gamma$ is the prior strength, and $\alpha$ is the guidance scale of text-conditioning.
 Intuitively, the small in-domain text-to-video model serves as a probabilistic knowledge prior that guides the generation process of the small in-domain model during sampling.
-Prior work~\citep{luo2025solving} has found that a visual planner constructed through IPA exhibits both strong generalization capability and in-domain understanding; it is able to the synthesize performant visual plans that appear in-domain even for novel tasks unseen during video model training.
+Prior work~\citep{luo2025solving} has found that a visual planner constructed through IPA exhibits both strong generalization capability and in-domain understanding; it is able to synthesize performant visual plans that appear in-domain even for novel tasks unseen during video model training.
 This may stem from the fact that IPA utilizes the large-scale pretrained model, which inherently has stronger text-conditioned generalization, as the main denoiser.
+While \citet{luo2025solving} based their conclusions on experiments in simulated environments, we believe the true promise of web-scale pretrained models lies in their powerful prior for real-world generalization scenarios, as demonstrated by our Panda arm object manipulation evaluations.